erichs/composure/README.md

 ### Crafting the command line

 [REPL environments](http://repl.it) are great for trying out programming ideas and crafting snippets of working code, aren't they?
-Let's strive to make better use of the REPL environment constantly at our fingertips: the shell.
+Composure helps you make better use of the REPL environment constantly at your fingertips: the shell.

-By default, most Bash shells support the command 'Ctrl-x,Ctrl-e' which opens the current command at the prompt in your favorite editor (set the EDITOR shell variable).
+By default, most Bash shells support the command 'Ctrl-x,Ctrl-e' which opens the current command at the prompt in your favorite editor.
 I find that awkward to type, so composure also binds this to 'Ctrl-j'.
-Use the full power of your favorite text editor to edit your complex commands.
+Use the full power of your favorite text editor to quickly edit your complex commands!

 A few references I find helpful: